-The current analyses focus exclusively on data from the target-only trials (Kopčo et al., 2007, 2017).
-There were only small differences between the data sets collected with the two subject orientations, and thus the data were collapsed across the orientations and sessions and analyzed as if the subject always faced the leftmost loudspeaker.
-Since only a subset of the Exp.
-1 subjects participated in Exp.
-2, data are also presented for this subset of 4 subjects in Exp.
-1, to allow a direct comparison of the effect of room across the subjects.
-To analyze the temporal profile of CP, data from each run were divided into 4 subruns, as each run contained 4 repetitions of each stimulus combination, presented in a pseudo-random order such that any combination was repeated only after all other combinations were presented.
+The current analyses focus exclusively on data from the target-only trials (Kopčo et al., 2007; Kopčo et al., 2017).
+There were only small differences between the datasets collected with the two subject orientations, and thus, the data were collapsed across the orientations and sessions and analyzed as if the subject always faced the left-most loudspeaker.
+Since only a subset of the experiment 1 subjects participated in experiment 2, data are also presented for this subset of four subjects in experiment 1, to allow a direct comparison of the effect of room across the subjects.
+To analyze the temporal profile of CP, data from each run were divided into four subruns, as each run contained four repetitions of each stimulus combination, presented in a pseudorandom order such that any combination was repeated only after all other combinations were presented.
 All reported statistical analyses were performed as multi-way repeated measures or mixed analyses of variance (ANOVAs), using CLEAVE software (Herron, 2005).
 The reported statistical values were corrected for potential violations of sphericity using the Greenhouse-Geisser epsilon.